eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 * TypeLookupService.hpp

 If your project previously included any of these headers, you will need to modify your implementation.
-Since these headers are now private, you should replace their usage with public alternatives or refactor the related code to ensure it does not depend on private headers.

-..
-TODO:: Add a note about which headers to use instead of the private ones, since we mention that they should be replaced with public alternatives.

 .. _step-7-update-api-methods: